iacmac-web-tools/amr-cloud-hugo/content/en/project/vgnki/index.md

 #### Data:

 -	Bogomazova A.N.
+-	Gergel M.A.
 -	Gordeeva V.D.
-- Grishina Yu.A.
+-	Gritsyuk V.A.
 -	Ivanova O.E.
 -	Karabanov S.Yu.
 -	Komarov A.A.
 -	Krylova E.V.
 -	Kulikosky A.V.
 -	Lenev S.V.
-- Leukhina O.O.
+-	Lobova P.A.
 -	Makarov D.A.
 -	Pleskacheva M.A.
 -	Pobolelova Yu.
 I.
 -	Pomazkova A.V.
 -	Prasolova O.V.
+-	Rusakov S.V.
 -	Soltynskaya I.V.
 -	Sukhoedova A.V.
-- Vetoshnikova B.Yu.
 -	Yatsentuk S.P.

 > You can leave you questions and comments by e-mail: [phorez@yandex.ru](mailto:phorez@yandex.ru) (Makarov D.A.)